 “I think that estrangement is unfortunately quite common,” she said.
 “I think it’s important for people to talk about that.”

-Hudson continued: “Sometimes [we] need a little bit of talk and humour to move us into places where we can heal some of the wounds that have affected us and our families.”
+Hudson continued: “Sometimes [we] need a little bit of talk and humor to move us into places where we can heal some of the wounds that have affected us and our families.”

 “I have a great family, I have a beautiful mother, I have a stepfather who stepped in and played a huge, huge part in sharing what it is to have a dependable father figure in our life, but it doesn’t take away from the fact that we didn’t know our dad.